visulima/visulima/packages/colorize/README.md

 // you can combine the functions and styles in any order bold.hex("#E0115F").bgHex("#96C")`ruby bold text on amethyst background`;
 ```

+## Fallback

+If a terminal does not support ANSI colors, the library will automatically fall back to the next supported color space.

+> TrueColor —> 256 colors —> 16 colors —> no colors (black & white)

+If you use the `hex()`, `rgb()` or `ansis256()` functions in a terminal not supported TrueColor or 256 colors, then colors will be interpolated.

 <!--
 Copy of a readme example from https://github.com/webdiscus/ansis